rkunas/websocket-client-server-example/README.md

 The Server Spring Boot is Running with port 8892

-These Ports are defined in the two application.properties
+These Ports are defined in the two application.properties Files.